Wanna play a game? I call dibs on going first.

 Google wasn’t the web’s first search engine.
 In fact it doesn’t even crack the first ten.
 Before Google was founded in 1998 there were players such as Archie (1990), Excite (1993), Yahoo!, Lycos, and AltaVista (all 1994).

 Social Media Channels

 Before Facebook, Twitter, Instagram, or Snapchat there were sites such as Six Degrees, Friendster, and MySpace.

 Being First Is Expensive

-One of the biggest challenges in being first in your market are the expenses you have to bear.
+One of the biggest challenges for a business owner in being first in your market are the expenses you have to bear.
 Often, these are costs that subsequent competitors may not need to incur.
 By ‘expenses’, I don’t just mean in the financial sense.

 For example, one of the problems faced by those early-to-market social media channels was the expensive investments they were forced to make in hardware, networking, and communications.
 Third-party cloud computing services didn’t really exist at the time, so organizations had no other choice than to build their own.
 Those early pioneers didn’t have access to pre-built optimized infrastructure like AWS (used by Spotify, Pinterest, Airbnb and Netflix) or Google Cloud (Shazam, Evernote, Domino’s, Feedly, Vimeo) – making life that much harder.

 Then there’s the very real and expensive problem of having to educate a market that didn’t exist before you arrived.